 - 3. Right-click the table and then click Edit table structure. - 4.
 In the Edit Table dialog, edit the table as desired. - On the Table Properties tab, you can edit the description and several optional properties.
 See Table properties. - On the Columns tab, you can add or delete columns, and edit column properties.
 See Managing table columns. - On the Aliases tab, you can add, edit, or delete aliases.
 See Managing column aliases. - On the Sequences tab, you can add, edit, or delete sequences.
 See Managing column sequences. - On the Calculated Fields tab, you can add, edit, or delete calculated fields.
 See Managing calculated fields. - On the Data Conversion tab, you can enable and configure data conversion, or disable conversion.
 See Configuring conversions for a table. - 5.
-Click Save.
+Click Apply or OK to save your changes.